kosamino/springcloud/README.md

 # springcloud
-just some demo for springcloud
+just some demo for springcloud (private)